silhouette of three performers on stage

 4. Finish the sentence “I still believe in…”

-Write these last three from the perspective of your character.
-Your character’s fears wishes and beliefs.
 As you write them, think about how you might or might not be able to relate to these things, or how you may be able to connect to them.

-Now think about where these things might exist in the character’s body.
+Now think about where these things might exist in the character’s Imaginary Body.
 Perhaps their bravery lived in their chest or their stomach.
 Perhaps their fear lives in their shoulders.
 Use your imagination – it is entirely up to you!
-Make sure to choose a different location for each separate attribute.

 Physical exploration